 The hour preceding bedtime is not the best time to balance your checkbook, catch up on housework, pay bills or watch the action film you've been meaning to see.
 Read a book, listen to quiet music or do another calming activity to put your mind in the mood to sleep.
 Creating a bedtime routine and sticking with it can be a great way to wind-down at night and prevent insomnia.

-Practicing good nighttime hygiene is the best natural remedy to help you sleep and prevent insomnia.
+Practicing good sleep hygiene is the best way to prevent insomnia.
 If you're one of the millions of people that suffer from chronic or occasional insomnia, learning to deal with difficult sleep can make a big difference in your daily life.